 Job searching is invisible and largely intangible.
 It used to be that we’d type and print and snail mail our resumes.
 We could see the stack of envelopes we were taking to the mail box at the end of the day.
 At a job search center where I used to work, people would take home their stack of outgoing resumes before mailing them to show their families how much they had done, building confidence in their families that they were doing their routine.

 One of the reasons we turn to job boards now is that they are visible on our computer screens.
 They change or don’t change, but we can look to see if they changed.
 We’re aware of time.
 Then we fill out a form online and whoosh!
 Invisible again!

 Frustrating our sense of time and our place in the world as job seekers, is our lack of things that have meaningful routines attached to them.
 And here is a key to the way back: Make things standard.
-Set the alarm, get up and get dressed.
+Set the alarm for the same time every day, get up and get dressed.
 Make the bed.
 Make a spreadsheet of your activities and a database of your contacts.
 Keep a written log – in your own handwriting is good, you can see “you” were there - so you can see what you have accomplished.
 You can even show it to your family.
 Those who depend on you will feel comforted by these things.

 Feel yourself moving through space – exist!
 Make a pot of coffee in the morning and share it with somebody – even the homeless guy on the way to your favorite library.
 Go to the library or coffee shop.
 Sit in your familiar chair.
 Say hello and comment to the librarian or another patron about something you see.

 Get out in the community.
 Do the grocery shopping.
 Talk with people in line about how they are, what they need and what you’re looking for.
 Really.
 (I should write a blog post about this.)
 Go to job search groups, association meetings, houses of worship.
 Groups for sharing interests are amazing for what they bring you.
 Things change in groups and keep changing.
 This is a need, to see the changing.